Muslim conquests in the Indian subcontinent: Early Muslim presence

 The first ever recorded incursion by Arabs in India occurred around 636/7 AD, during the Rashidun Caliphate, long before any Arab army reached the frontier of India by land.
-Uthman ibn Abi al-As al-Thaqafi, the governor of Bahrain and Oman, had dispatched naval expeditions against the Sasanian coast, and further east to the borders of India, as confirmed by the contemporary Armenian historian, Sebeos.
+Uthman ibn Abi al-As, the governor of Bahrain and Oman, had dispatched naval expeditions against the Sasanian coast, and further east to the borders of India, as confirmed by the contemporary Armenian historian, Sebeos.
 Uthman, on his own initiative and without the sanction of Caliph Umar, according to the history of al-Baladhuri, had also launched two naval raids against ports of the Indian subcontinent, the first of these raids targeted Thane (a small town near Mumbai) and Bharuch (a city in Gujarat).
 The second raid targeted Debal (a town near Karachi).
 The assault on Thane, the first recorded Arab raid on India, was commanded by Uthman's brother al-Hakam, who also led the raid on Bharuch.
 The following raid on Debal was commanded by another brother, al-Mughira.
 The raids were probably launched in c.
 636 according to al-Baladhuri.
-These expeditions were not sanctioned by Caliph Umar and Uthman escaped punishment only because there weren't any casualties.
+These expeditions were not sanctioned by Caliph Umar; Uthman escaped punishment only because there were no casualties.

-The raids on Thane and Bharuch may have been successful as the Arabs had lost no men during these raids, but al-Baladhuri does not specifically state these raids as successful,(al-Balādhurī 1924), so some scholars are of the opinion that the Arabs raids may have been failures. and forced the Arabs to retreat.
+The raids on Thane and Bharuch may have been successful as the Arabs had lost no men during these raids, but al-Baladhuri does not specifically state these raids as successful, so some scholars are of the opinion that the Arabs raids may have been failures. and forced the Arabs to retreat.
 The raid on Debal may have occurred in 643 AD and faced success, but it is unlikely as Umar was still the Caliph and Uthman was unlikely to disobey his directive on sea raids, and the source reporting this is deemed unreliable.

 The motivation for these expeditions may have been to seek plunder or to attack pirates to safeguard Arabian trade in the Arabian Sea, not to start the conquest of India.
 Shortly after the Muslim conquest of Persia, the connection between the Sindh and Islam was established by the initial Muslim missions during the Rashidun Caliphate.